Printk: Pointer formats

 The %p format specifier which is supported by printf, is extended with additional formatting modes.
 For example, requesting to print a struct sockaddr * using %pISpc formats an IPv4/v6 address and port in a human-friendly format such as 1.2.3.4:12345 or [1:2:3:4:5:6:7:8]:12345.

 No floating point support

-While printf supports formatting floating point numbers, printk does not, since the Linux kernel does not support floating point numbers.
+While printf supports formatting floating point numbers, printk does not, since the Linux kernel does not allow the use floating-point numbers in kernel code.
+(The use of floating-point numbers requires saving and restoring additional registers and status flags compared to integer-only code.)

 Implementation

 The function tries to lock the semaphore controlling access to the Linux system console.
 If it succeeds, the output is logged and the console drivers are called.
 If it is not possible to acquire the semaphore the output is placed into the log buffer, and the current holder of the console semaphore will notice the new output when they release the console semaphore and will send the buffered output to the console before releasing the semaphore.

 One effect of this deferred printing is that code which calls printk and then changes the log levels to be printed may break.
 This is because the log level to be printed is inspected when the actual printing occurs.